4-Day Costa Rica Jungle and Nature Experience

 The reserve is considered one of the richest ecological areas in the region.
 Discover the primary and secondary forest, natural springs with crystal‐clear water and the impressive, 80m-high waterfall Velo de Novia where you can enjoy a refreshing swim in the natural pools.
 Spend the night at the cosy Cerro Escondido Inn in the middle of the reserve, which is managed by a local farming family.
 The Inn is located far away from civilization in a wonderful scenic area and the owners, who keep to old traditions, take good care of their visitors.

-Day 1: Arrival at San Ramón de Río Blanco via Paquera.
+Day 1: Your Costa Rica jungle experience begins with your arrival at San Ramón de Río Blanco via Paquera.
 Enjoy a delicious lunch at Rancho Guayacán.
 Then hike to Cerro Escondido Rural Lodge (approximately 1 hour) where Doña Mary and Don Arnulfo will be welcoming you.
 In the afternoon plant a tree and listen to a talk about the conservation efforts of the local organisation ASEPALECO.
 Dinner and accommodation at Cerro Escondido Lodge.
 (L/D)

 Day 2: Bird watching tour in the morning, followed by breakfast and a hike in the rainforest.
 After lunch, take a 1 hour hike in the mountains to the Velo de Novia waterfall to swim in the natural pools.
 Some gentle mountain hiking before returning to the lodge (approximately 90 minutes).
 Dinner and accommodation at Cerro Escondido Lodge.
 (B/L/D)